d12frosted/homebrew-emacs-plus/.github/ISSUE_TEMPLATE/installation-error.md

 <!-- To help us debug your issue, please complete these sections: -->

+Please make sure to follow these steps (and mark the checkboxes):

+- [ ] run `brew update` and try to reproduce the issue again
+- [ ] run `brew doctor`, fix all issues and try to reproduce your issue again
+- [ ] run `brew config` and `brew doctor` and include their output

 ## What you were trying to do

 <!-- replace me -->